nusenu/tor-relay-operator-ids-trust-information/README.md

 ### Trust Anchor (TA)

 A trust anchor is the initial starting point which is used to find trusted AROIs.
-TAs publish trusted AROIs.
+TAs publish trusted AROIs as simple text files via HTTPS under a well-known URI.
 TAs can be relay operators but that is not a requirement.
 TAs are identified by a DNSSEC signed DNS domain.

 By publishing an AROI a TA asserts that they trust the operator - identified by their AROI - to run tor relays without malicious intent.